AccelerationConsortium/ac-microcourses/docs/courses/robotics/overview.md

 * - Mobile robotics
   - * ROS
+    * Isaac Sim
+    * Asynchronous task execution
-  - * Demonstrate control of a mobile cobot using the Robot Operating System (ROS)
+  - * Demonstrate control of a mobile cobot using frameworks such as the Robot Operating System (ROS) and Isaac Sim
+    * Define asynchrony in the context of hardware control for automonous laboratories

 * - Computer vision
   - * OpenCV